What do modern virtual airlines need for their virtual pilots

 What is FlyZold ?

-We provide two products (FlyZold Copilot and FlyZold Horizon) to virtual airlines including modern and ergonomic interfaces, a unique modular extensions and budget billing system, an ACARS client, an easy customization system, a granular permissions system, a professional flight dispatching system, detailed PIREPs review using maps and graphs, a simple and clear Developers API (including widgets) for virtual airlines usine their own websites, and finally regular updates and support through our dedicated Discord server.
+FlyZold is a simple and efficient virtual airline management system.
+We provide two products (FlyZold Copilot and FlyZold Horizon) to virtual airlines including modern and ergonomic interfaces, a unique modular extensions and budget billing system, an ACARS client, an easy customization system, a granular permissions system, a professional flight dispatching system, detailed PIREPs review using maps and graphs, a simple and clear Developers API (including widgets) for virtual airlines using their own websites, and finally regular updates and support through our dedicated Discord server.

 A virtual airline is an online organization that simulates real-world airline operations but does not own or operate actual aircraft.
 These organizations are typically made up of flight simulation enthusiasts who engage in realistic virtual flying, often using software like Microsoft Flight Simulator or X-Plane.

-Virtual airlines may have pilots, flight schedules, routes, and management systems, mimicking the structure of real airlines without the need for physical planes or airports.
+Virtual airlines may have virtual pilots, flight schedules, routes, and management systems, mimicking the structure of real airlines without the need for physical planes or airports.
 They offer a way for people to experience and participate in aviation activities digitally.

 Generally, the flight performed is recorded either automatically by a software called "flight tracker" (our solution uses for example Horizon ACARS) during the flight, or after the flight directly on the FlyZold Copilot's interfaces where virtual pilots can publish a manual flight reports.